 Jessica is an educator with nearly 15 years of experience working with kids both in and out of the classroom.
 Whether teaching gymnastics, science, reading or carpentry, she values strong relationships with kids, learning together and opportunities to witness that moment when a kid achieves something they didn’t know they could do before.
 As an elementary and classroom teacher, Jessica has built her skills in collaboration to design projects that engage and inspire.
 Jessica teaches classes in Columbia and Hillman City.

 Sue Dellario — Teacher

 Sue is AWESOME!
 As a Grandmother of three she brings lots of experience with patience, love and understanding.
 From raising horses to raising kids, Sue knows what it takes to capture kids attention and get them excited about building.
 New to carpentry herself, Sue understands the struggles and joys of turning nothing special into something extraordinary.
 Sue is excited to be expand her carpentry skills while learning more about the way kids learn and interact with hand tools.
-Look for her at Magnolia and Hiawatha Community Centers.
-Sue teaches classes on Capitol Hill and at our SoDo Workshop.
+Sue teaches classes on Capitol Hill, Magnolia and Ballard.

 Nicole Dillman — Teacher

 Nicole Dillman is a Washington state certified teacher with a Masters in education.
 Her background is in Special education supporting students with complex social- emotional, behavior and sensory processing needs.
 After noticing how hands-on projects positively impacted her students’ learning she was inspired to join Kids’ Carpentry.
 She believes that Kids’ Carpentry fills an important gap in education, providing opportunities for students to develop perseverance, fine and gross motor skills, math reasoning and work ethic.
 She believes all children deserve a chance to see themselves as makers.